 After the 2018 midterms election was overturned due to Republican ballot fraud, Democratic candidate Dan McCready — a Marine Corps veteran and small business owner — ran in September 2019 for the second time in the 9th District.
 He faced off against Republican Dan Bishop in the 2019 special election.

-McCready’s campaign mounted a second effort in a deep red district that hadn’t elected a Democrat since 1963.
+McCready’s campaign was facing the significant challenge of campaigning in a deep red district that hadn’t elected a Democrat since 1963.
 With several months until Election Day, the campaign partnered with Impactive, which served as their all-in-one grassroots organizing solution.

 Unfortunately, Dan McCready lost by a narrow margin on Election Day.
-However, McCready’s campaign was widely praised for building a blueprint for Democrats to flip deep red districts in 2020.
-We were proud of and energized by working with the campaign, and are pleased that the McCready team felt the same.
+However, McCready’s campaign was widely praised for building a blueprint for Democrats to flip deep-red districts in 2020.

 When We All Vote reached over 400,000 voters in one night with their innovative #CouchParty.

 At nearly 2 million members, the Service Employees International Union (SEIU) is one of the most influential forces in American labor organizing.